-Key Stage Four (KS4) are the years in which pupils prepare for 'Level 2' public examinations, in other words for their GCSEs or for BTEC equivalents.
-At TRS, the majority of subjects we offer are examined at GCSE level, with a small number of exceptions, as explained below.
+Key Stage Four (KS4) covers the crucial years during which pupils prepare for 'Level 2' public examinations—typically GCSEs or their BTEC equivalents.
+At TRS, most of the subjects we offer are examined at GCSE level, with a small number of exceptions, as outlined below.

 Assessment in KS4

-In Key Stage Four teachers assess pupils' attainment using the grading criteria of the GCSE or BTEC subjects they study.
-We report 'progress grades' to parents and carers three times each year.
+Teachers assess pupils’ attainment using the official grading criteria of the GCSE or BTEC subjects they are studying.
+We share ‘progress grades’ with parents and carers three times each academic year.

 ;